pitt-cdm/website--tyllerbarner/README.md

 think of when they imagine cheerleading.

 This website walks through a few of the basic ideas regarding cheerleading with an explanation, skills, and my story as well.

+My files are in the docs folder and my website link is https://pitt-cdm.github.io/website--tyllerbarner/